 For more information, see Pubspec Format.

 One file that’s very common in open source is a README file that describes the project.
 This is especially important in pub.
-When you upload to pub.dartlang.org, your README will be shown on the page for your package.
+When you upload to pub.dartlang.org, your README is shown on the page for your package.
 This is the perfect place to introduce people to your code.

 If your README ends in